monoton-music/TouchDesigner-WebSocket-Sync/README.md

 1. Clone this repository and keep the folder structure as-is
 2. Open `example.toe` in TouchDesigner
-3. The Web Browser COMP in TD may not work properly.
-If so, open http://localhost:9980 in your browser instead
+3. Open http://localhost:9980 in your browser

 ## Setup (for custom projects)